In this post:

 8:35 – 8:45 a.m.
 PST: Introduction to today’s sessions – Steven Casey, Business Development Director & Regina Erak, Managing Director, Erak Global Works, Ltd.

-9:30 – 10:10 am PST: Exporting Canadian magazines into Europe: strategy, logistics, risks and rewards – Luciano Stulin, Head of International, IPS Group / Pressevertrieb GmbH
+9:30 – 10:10 am PST: Exporting Canadian magazines into Europe: strategy, logistics, risks and rewards – Luciano Stulin, Head of International, and Ingo Schultz, Executive Director of Operations, IPS Group / Pressevertrieb GmbH

 An inspirational session for those magazine publishers looking to expand outside our borders.